Genome Sequencing Projects

 To understand the functional and structural aspects of a gene, one needs to know the sequence of a gene.
 Sequencing can be mainly by using two methodologies:

-a) Directed Sequencing of BAC Contigs - BAC (Bacterial Artificial Chromosome) vectors are used to make genomic libraries in which the insert size is 80-100 kb.
+BAC (Bacterial Artificial Chromosome) vectors are used to make genomic libraries in which the insert size is 80-100 kb.
 After screening and locating the common restriction fragments, the BAC clones are then mapped to find the overlapping arrays of contiguous clones called contigs.
 The large DNA fragments are then broken into small pieces to complete the sequencing of mapped contigs.
-Hence,
+Hence, using this directed strategy, DNA pieces from adjacent stretches of a chromosome are sequenced.

-b) Random Shotgun Sequencing - In this method, the genome is randomly broken up into sizes of 2-10 kb range and then inserted into a vector (plasmids).
+In this method, the genome is randomly broken up into sizes of 2-10 kb range and then inserted into a vector (plasmids).
 These are then sequenced with the help of overlapping or common sequences.
 A computer program identifies the overlapping sequences and joins them into one continuous stretch.

 a) It provides a basis for the discovery of all genes and thus one can construct an inventory of genes.